cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 To understand why the compiler insists on it, let us for a moment assume that it *would* be allowed to compile this code into a library without covering all the variant types in the provided function object.

-In that case, there will be no way for the compiled library binary file to handle the missing `std::string` type as the binary code for this would never be generated.
+In that case, there would be no way for the `std::visit` compiled into this library's binary file to handle the missing `std::string` type, should it ever be stored in our variant object as the binary code for this would have never been generated.

-Now imagine what would happen if at some point down the line someone would write an executable, link it to our code, try to store a `std::string` in the variant, and call `Print` on our `foo` object!
+But there is nothing that forbids someone to write an executable and link it to our library, right?
+There is also nothing that forbids them to to store a `std::string` in the variant, and call `Print` on our `foo` object!

 <!--
 `CPP_SETUP_START`